Updated January 22, 2023

 This apparently is one of Jean Georges Vongerichten’s upscale farm-fresh eatery, and it has a Latin American fusion influence.
 We came here without reservations on a weekday night and were seated at the communal table.

 The spring pea guacamole with warm crunchy tortillas was actually pretty good.
 The chips themselves were nicely salted, and the big tortilla that came with the guacamole was more crunchy than the latter.
+The split pea guacamole had a nice fresh texture.

 Updated January 13, 2019